 You will be able to find schools all over the world where you can continue your examinations just where you left them.

-UCAS points can be claimed on certified dance, singing and music exams from Grade 6 upwards and counted towards university and college entry.
+UCAS points can be claimed on certified dance, singing and music exams from Grade 6 upwards which count towards university and college entry.

 The school is registered with the following examination boards